cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 ## Setup Network Routes:
 Given each VM has IP 192.168.64.X (where X is random)
-And each node's CNI config 10.85.X.0/24 (where X is consecutive)
+And each node's CNI must contain a pod CIDR range of 10.85.X.0/24 (where X is consecutive)
-On each node, add routes to each node
+On each node, add routes to every other node

 # Prep Host:
 git clone git@github.com:cfedersp/stepwise-k8s.git